 Navigation by intuition.
 Map stone provides the visible terrain; moonstone provides the invisible currents.
 For decisions that logic cannot resolve.
 When the map runs out, moonstone lights the path ahead by feeling rather than seeing.

-How Map Stone Jasper is used
+How to keep Map Stone Jasper in good condition

 Authenticity